thosgood/this-weeks-finds/markdown/101-151/week122.md

 don't have the energy to explain this now - so read those review articles, and check out that nice book by Ambjorn, Carfora and Marzuoli!

-On another front\...
+On another front...
 Ambjorn and Loll, who are both hanging out at the AEI these days, have recently teamed up to study causality in a lattice model of 2-dimensional Lorentzian quantum gravity: